-All students and families are required to attend and participate in these two school wide events.
-These two events are held annually with the intention of building school community among all families and staff members.
-We request that each family participate in as many games as possible at the events to build school spirit among the assigned houses.
+All students and families are required to attend and participate in these two school-wide events.
+These two events are held annually with the intention of building a school community among all families and staff members.
+We request that each family participate in as many games as possible at the events to build school spirit.
 Students who do not attend will be marked absent.
 Both days count as a part of our school calendar assigned days.